Languages: Upper Key Stage 2 French

 Kapow Primary is an outstanding resource that every school and teacher can benefit from.

-I Feelings of affection for your family. the ideas Kapow have given me to further develop Computing teaching in my school!
+I love the ideas Kapow have given me to further develop Computing teaching in my school!

 Kapow is very easy to use and gives great support and guidance at every stage.

 It is such an excellent source for all of my art lessons.
 There is nothing quite like it on the market in terms of art and DT.